The Definitive Guide to Sliding Sash Windows: Classic Charm Meets Modern Performance

 The Importance of Details: Customising Your Window

-On cheap uPVC windows, these are often stick-on plastic parts that look like afterthoughts and can fall off.
-Roseview windows feature authentic run-through horns, where the horn is sculpted integrally from the sash profile itself, just as it would be on a timber window.
+A critical Victorian detail is the ‘sash horn’—the decorative spur on the top sash.
+Roseview windows feature authentic run-through horns, sculpted integrally from the profile itself, just as they would be on a timber window.

 DESIGN YOUR DREAM WINDOW

 Ready to see how these windows look on your home?
-Use our interactive Roseview visualizer tool on our product page to experiment with colours, finishes, and hardware options.
+Use our interactive tool to experiment with colours and hardware.

 Frequently Asked Questions

 Often, yes.
-The Ultimate Rose window is specifically designed for this purpose.
-Because it mimics the slim sightlines, mechanical joints, and putty-line details of historical timber windows so accurately, it is frequently accepted by conservation officers.
-However, you must always check with your local planning authority before replacing windows in a conservation area or listed building.
+The Ultimate Rose is specifically designed for this purpose, mimicking historical timber so accurately it is frequently accepted by conservation officers.

-Traditionally, cleaning the outside of an upper-floor sash window was difficult and dangerous.
-Most modern Roseview sash windows feature a clever “tilt facility,” allowing both sashes to tilt inwards so you can clean the external glass safely from inside your room.
+No. Most Roseview models include a ’tilt facility,’ allowing both sashes to tilt inwards so you can clean the outside glass from inside the room.

 Mark Pearce